AlgebraicJulia/Catlab.jl/docs/src/apis/theories.md

 The contents of this module can be supplemented by the user, and it is even possible to use many parts of Catlab without using this module.
-The user is free to define new syntax systems for the theories here and also to define entirely new theories.
+The user is free to create new syntax systems for the theories defined here and also to define entirely new theories.

 ```@autodocs
 Modules = [ Theories ]